 - How long does the process of editing takes?

 Answer: Anywhere between 2 to 6 months.
 It depends on how long your book is and how long you take to revise the manuscript after each round.

-One of the finest editors we’ve worked with.
-She is thorough, relentless and highly driven while working on the editing projects while at the same time respects the vision of the author as well as the publisher.
+Heena is one of the finest editors we’ve worked with; she is thorough, relentless and highly driven while working on the editing projects, at the same time, respecting the vision of the writer as well as the publisher.
 Her communication is fantastic and the results are great.